 June 12, 2020 by Annabel van Daalen and Rufus Pollock, with graphics by Monika Popova

 In a previous article, we drew an analogy between CMS (that’s ‘content management system’) and DMS (‘data management system’) to show how the two software share a similar structure.
 Now, in this follow-up piece, we’re going to show how DMS have always been one step ahead of the game when it comes to a novel software trend: headlessness.

 If you’ve not heard of Headless DMS before, that’s because you’re reading it here for the first time.
 However, while the term may be new, the concept itself is not.
-The open-source DMS CKAN has been operating headlessly for years - the term headlessness just didn’t exist yet.
+CKAN, an open-source DMS, has been operating headlessly for years – the term headlessness just didn’t exist yet.
 It wasn’t until CMSs began calling themselves headless that the name gained traction.
 Here at Datopian, though, we were working with headless software long before it became cool.

 In order to understand how Headless DMS – and specifically CKAN – is significantly improving the ways in which organisations manage their data, we first need to clarify a key term: headlessness.